ajgilbert/EFT2Obs-Demo/README.md

 ## Instructions

-Note that this workflow has only been tested on lxplus.
+Note that this workflow has only been tested on lxplus7.

 **At the moment LHAPDF is not installed automatically.
 Please edit `env.sh` to change the path for `lhapdf-config` if you do not have /cvmfs mounted.**

+**Only for CMS users** : suggest to set environment in CMSSW_9_3_15 to get up-to-date compilers/python etc.

 Then run the following setup scripts in order: